 by Harriet Rohmer

-This book features true and inspiring stories of 12 people in North America who have achieved great environmental accomplishments!
+This book features the true and inspiring stories of 12 people in North America who have achieved great environmental accomplishments!
 Stories of growing food for a local community; fighting a natural gas company to prevent pollution; helping to establish electronic waste laws; and many other amazing efforts.
 Recommended ages 9-14.

 Spring After Spring: How Rachel Carson Inspired the Environmental Movement